dblock/code.dblock.org/_posts/2010/2010-05-11-msi-community-extensions-deploying-databases.markdown

 #### ODBC Connection

 To connect to a database you need an ODBC connection.
-For now, we don’t have `ODBC_CONNECTION_STRING` defined, so each implementation that uses this connection will need (and does) supply its own default.
+For now, we don't have `ODBC_CONNECTION_STRING` defined, so each implementation that uses this connection will need (and does) supply its own default.
 For example, SQL server extensions assume that the default connection string refers to a local database with Windows authentication.

 {% highlight xml %}
 <DataSource:ODBCConnection Id="DemoSQLServerConnection" ConnectionString="[ODBC_CONNECTION_STRING]" />